kuntianth14082000/review/README.md

 # review_scraping
-this is my deployed app
+this is my Review Scrapping app